"Both the award-winning Steep Hill and The Strait have a great selection of independent boutiques, shops and eateries to enjoy"

-Steep Hill and The Strait are quaint shopping areas packed with great shops and delightful tea rooms.
+Steep Hill and The Strait are quaint shopping areas, packed with a stunning selection of shops and delightful tea rooms.

-The award-winning Steep Hill – winner of The Great Street award in 2011 – is a pretty cobbled street, with many half-timbered buildings resting at slightly different angles to each other.
+The award-winning Steep Hill – winner of The Great Street award in 2011 – is a pretty cobbled street, with many half-timbered buildings resting at a range of slightly different angles.
 It links the Cathedral Quarter and Bailgate to The Strait and then onto the High Street.

-Here you will find a myriad of independent shops including up-market florists, antique and vintage shops, and several jewellery shops – selling both traditional and contemporary jewellery.
+Here you will find a myriad of independent shops including up-market florists, antique & vintage shops and several jewellery shops – selling both traditional and contemporary jewellery.

-There are boutiques selling a wide range of goods from country clothing to designer handbags, and even a shop selling Russian dolls.
+There are numerous boutiques selling a wide range of goods, from country clothing to designer handbags.
+There is even a shop selling Russian dolls!

-Steep Hill has art galleries, handmade pottery shops, book shops and gifts shops galore, all nestling alongside cosy tea shops and cafes.
+Steep Hill has art galleries, handmade pottery shops, book shops and gifts shops galore, all nestled alongside cosy tea shops and cafes.

-If you’re looking for shops selling hand-made fudge, home-made cake or old-fashioned sweets, then Steep Hill has them!
+If you’re looking for shops selling hand-made fudge, home-made cake or old-fashioned sweets, Steep Hill won’t disappoint!

-There are specialist wine merchants and purveyors of the finest tea and coffee available.
+There are specialist wine merchants and purveyors of the finest tea and coffee also available.

 As Steep Hill widens into The Strait, you will find shops selling antiques and Fair Trade goods.